What is Eczema?

-Environmental factors such as pollen or cold weather can also dry out the skin further which will trigger a flare up.
+Environmental factors such as pollen or cold weather can also dry out the skin further which will trigger a flare-up.
 For some women, hormones can play a part in making their dermatitis worse, especially during pregnancy.

-Unfortunately, there is not a cure for eczema but there are a variety of treatments you can use to ease eczema symptoms.
+Unfortunately, there is not a cure for eczema but there are a variety of treatments you can use to ease the symptoms.
 Products such as moisturisers, topical creams and ointments can be used to reduce swelling and redness.

 A doctor may also recommend antihistamines.
 There are also ways you can treat eczema at home.
 Some tips for home treatments include:

 - Avoid scratching areas of affected skin

 - Put mittens on your baby to stop them scratching

 - Change your detergents and soaps until you find one that does not irritate

 - Avoid anything that may trigger it like heat or certain fabrics such as wool